 Elena discovered that her husband wasn’t just shopping online all those late nights on the computer.

 Steve just happened to see his wife kissing the fitness instructor in the gym’s parking lot.

-Most extramarital affairs do not start out with the candid revelations: “my husband is out of town” or “my wife won’t suspect a thing.”
-Generally something has gone awry in a marriage before a dissatisfied spouse utters these seductive lines.
+Most extramarital affairs do not start out with candid revelations: “my husband is out of town” or “my wife won’t suspect a thing.”
+Generally, something has gone awry in marriage before a dissatisfied spouse utters these seductive lines.